GurzuInc/best-practices/QA/sample-test-plan.md

 - Appium for Mobile App Testing
 - JMeter for Non-functional Test
 - Postman for the APIs testing
-- Cypress for end to end Web app testing
+- Cypress/Selenium for end to end Web app testing

 ### **Preliminary Action needs to be taken before Sprint**